wafibismail/cc_homework_1/cc_bad_code.md

 <br>

-## Part 1b - Another problem with names
+## Part 1b - More problems with names

 ### Source code